ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/state_estimation_tutorial_preparations.md

  - [ethzasl_msf](https://github.com/ethz-asl/ethzasl_msf)
  - [compslam](https://bitbucket.org/leggedrobotics/compslam_rss/src/master/)

-You can test it on your own computer by running it with a rosbag provided [bellow](#Download files).
+You can test it on your own computer by running it with a rosbag provided [below](#download-files).

 ## Installation
 Download the repositories in the same directory where ```smb_common``` is and build them: